-INTEREST AND DIVIDENDS - OTHER INVESTMENTS increased by \$1,000 (1%), from \$74,000 during the three months ended June 30, 1998, to \$75,000 during the three months ended June 30, 1999.
-The average short-term investments of the Company increased by \$1.2 million, from \$5.6 million during the three months ended June 30, 1998, to \$6.8 million during the three months ended June 30, 1999.
-The average yields on short-term investments during the three months ended June 30, 1999 and 1998 were approximately 4.3% and 4.9%, respectively.
+decreased by \$29,000 (34%) from \$85,000 during the three months ended September 30, 1998 to \$56,000 during the three months ended September 30, 1999.
+The average short-term investments of the Company decreased by \$1.9 million, from \$6.7 million during the three months ended September 30, 1998, to \$4.8 million during the three months ended September 30, 1999.
+The average yields on short-term investments during the three months ended September 30, 1999 and 1998 were approximately 4.7% and 5.1%, respectively.

-OTHER INCOME decreased by \$14,000 (6%), from \$221,000 during the three months ended June 30, 1998, to \$207,000 during the three months ended June 30, 1999.
-Other income consists of: (i) prepayment fees, (ii) amortization of construction monitoring fees, (iii) late and other loan fees and (iv) miscellaneous collections.
-Fees other than prepayment fees decreased by approximately \$26,000.
+Other income decreased by \$409,000 (65%), from \$628,000 during the three months ended September 30, 1998 to \$219,000 during the three months ended September 30, 1999.
+Other income consists of: (i) prepayment fees, (ii) amortization of construction monitoring fees,

+(iii) late and other loan fees and (iv) miscellaneous collections.
 Since the components of other income are primarily attributable to lending activities, other income will generally fluctuate with the Company's lending activities.

-The decrease in fees other than prepayment fees was partially offset by an increase of \$12,000 in prepayment fees which increased from \$156,000 during the three months ended June 30, 1998, to \$168,000 for the three months ended June 30, 1999.
-During the three months ended June 30, 1999 and 1998, four and seven loans in the amount of approximately \$2.4 million and \$5.7 million, respectively, paid in full.
-Although prepayments on loans which paid in full declined during the three months ended June 30, 1999, two loans had significant paydowns with significant related prepayment penalties.
-There were no such paydowns during the three months ended June 30, 1998.
+The decrease in other income was primarily attributable to the decrease in prepayment fees which decreased from \$545,000 during the three months ended September 30, 1998, to \$132,000 during the three months ended September 30, 1999.
+During the three months ended September 30, 1999 and 1998, three and eight loans in the amount of approximately \$2.5 million and \$6.7 million, respectively, paid in full prior to their stated maturity.
+Additionally, one of the loans which paid in full during the three months ended September 30, 1998 had a significant penalty.
+Prepayment fee income as a percentage of loans which paid in full was less during the three months ended September 30, 1999 than during the three months ended September 30, 1998 because the Yield Maintenance Premiums were not as large due to (i) the lower interest rates on the loans which prepaid and (ii) the higher interest rates on U.S. Treasuries.
 Prepayment fees result in one-time increases in the Company's other income, but will result in a long-term reduction in income if the Company is unable to generate new loans with the proceeds of such prepayments with interest rates equal to or greater than the rates of loans which were prepaid.
 Prepayments generally increase during times of declining interest rates.
-While the Company anticipates loan prepayments for the remainder of 1999 will be in amounts less than the last six months of 1998, it is difficult to predict the amount of prepayments with any accuracy.
+While prepayments continued at accelerated levels during the three months ended September 30, 1998, as a result of recent changes in the credit markets, the pace of prepayment activity decreased during the three months ended September 30, 1999 and the Company believes that as a result of the current interest rate environment the prepayment activity may continue at these lower levels during the remainder of the current fiscal year.
 The borrower's decision to prepay will depend on factors such as prepayment penalties and the availability of alternative lending sources.
 As interest rates remained at low levels, borrowers appeared more willing to pay the prepayment penalties in order to obtain the lower interest rate.
 This apparent willingness, coupled with the increased lending competition, could result in higher than anticipated prepayments.
-See -"Loan Prepayment Considerations" and -"Interest Rate and Prepayment Risk."
+See "- Loan Prepayment Considerations" and "- Interest Rate and Prepayment Risk."